 - Only one entry per applicant

-- The three finalists will be announced in October ahead of SME Week and will compete at a grand finale in Berlin as part of the SME Assembly, where they will present their essays
+- The three finalists will be announced in October ahead of SME Week and will compete at a grand finale as part of the SME Assembly, where they will present their essays

 - The final winner will be chosen via a public vote

-- An all-expenses paid trip to the SME Assembly in Berlin, Germany for the three finalists, to present their essays to 500+ Assembly delegates
+- An opportunity to attend and present at the SME Assembly for the three finalists, to present their essays to 500+ Assembly delegates

-- Presentation training before delivering essay live on stage at the SME Assembly 2020
+- Presentation training before delivering essay live at the SME Assembly 2020

 - Promotion of essays across our communication channels